As World Boxing News exclusively revealed on Friday, there is no longer a guarantee that Tyson Fury vs Deontay Wilder III will be next.

 Fury’s promoter Bob Arum had elaborated on his previous revelation that a trilogy with Wilder was premature at this point.

-The fact no spectators would be allowed in the arena for bouts is a considerable blow for Fury vs Wilder III.
+No spectators would be allowed in the arena for bouts, which is a considerable blow for Fury vs Wilder III.
 Their last fight in February broke the heavyweight Box Office gate record.

-This massive injection of cash would have to be subsidized in some way, meaning both Fury and Wilder are mulling over alternative options.
+This massive cash injection would have to be subsidized somehow, meaning Fury and Wilder are mulling over alternative options.